SGCNZ University of Otago Sheilah Winn Shakespeare Festival

 What are SGCNZ’s UOSWSF?

-Each year, SGCNZ holds 24 Festivals nationwide, in which high school students perform 5- and 15-minute scenes from Shakespeare’s plays, set in any time, place, dress – though definitely in Shakespeare’s words.
-The Regional Festivals are scheduled between late March and the end of April.
+Each year, SGCNZ holds 24 Festivals nationwide, in which secondary-age students, from 11 to 19 years old, perform 5- and 15-minute scenes from Shakespeare’s plays, set in any time, place, dress – though definitely in Shakespeare’s words.
+The Regional Festivals are scheduled between mid-March and mid-April.

-The best 5- and 15-minute scenes are then chosen to perform at the National Festival, held over Queen’s Birthday weekend at the Michael Fowler Centre and Opera House.
+An outstanding 5- and 15-minute scene from each region are then chosen to perform at the National Festival, held over Queen’s Birthday weekend in Wellington at the Michael Fowler Centre and Opera House.
 There are awards of certificates, books and even some money.
-Leading theatre practitioners present 22 workshops, give talks, advice, and view emerging talent!
+Leading theatre practitioners present 22 workshops, give talks, advice, and view emerging talent.
 Groups of students may pay to participate in the workshops and attend the public performances on the Friday and Saturday if not chosen to perform.
 Contact us for further information.

-The finalists in SGCNZ’s competitions are invited to attend the workshops and can attend the performances and the Award Ceremony free of charge.
+The competition finalists are invited to attend the UOSWSF workshops and can attend the festival performances and the Award Ceremony free of charge.
 They will receive their monetary prizes at the Award Ceremony on the Sunday evening of the National Festival.

 SGCNZ NSSP & YSC